chibiboba/JS-120/JS 129/Specifics Study Guide.md

   obj.constructor
   ```

-- Returns a reference(not string name!) to the constructor function that created the instance object.
+- Returns a <u>reference</u>(not string name!) to the constructor function that created the instance object.

 - Every <u>function</u> object has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.
 If `Kumquat` is a constructor function, then `Kumquat.prototype.constructor === Kumquat`.